SaphMB/osx-workspace/Readme.md

 # osx-workspace

-Scripting the setup of a macOS Sierra computer.
+Scripting the setup of a macOSX computer.

 ## Initial set-up